CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 **Task activities**:

-* calculates the current usage of free EPP requests and if exceeded, blocks the Registrar's access to the Registry
+* calculates the current usage of free EPP requests and if exceeded, blocks the registrar's access to the Registry
    * blocks until the end of the current month
-   * only if the Registrar is not blocked yet and
+   * only if the registrar is not blocked yet and
-   * only if the Registrar was not unblocked in the current month yet
+   * only if the registrar was not unblocked in the current month yet
-* disconnects all EPP sessions of the blocked Registrar
+* disconnects all EPP sessions of the blocked registrars
-* if the ``--email`` address is given, sends a list of Registrars who were blocked this day, (presumably) to the Registry customer support
+* if the ``--email`` address is given and registrars were blocked, sends a notification with a list of registrars blocked in this batch

+   .. todo:: registrars blocked in this batch or on this day???

 ..
-Note:: In the CZ.NIC, the customer support calls the blocked Registrars and unblocks their access on demand.
+Note:: In the CZ.NIC, the customer support calls the blocked registrars and unblocks their access on demand.

 **Configuration**